EMKaragozlu/LeonArDBO/README.md

 # LeonArDBO

+Code and experiments for the paper:
-official code for the paper LeonArDBO: Fast and Prior-Driven Bayesian Optimization without Surrogate Modeling
+**“LEONARDBO: Fast and Prior-Driven Bayesian Optimization without Surrogate Modeling.”**

+Repository will be updated before the conference deadline.